 Selection of candidates:

-We will be using a merit based system for Fall 2013.
+We will be using a merit based system for Fall 2016.
 The criterion score or eligibility worksheet is a 100 point system broken into 6 categories: 1.
 Academics, 2.
 Healthcare License or Certificate 3.
-GPA in Science prerequisite and GPA in General Education requirements 4.
+GPA in Science prerequisites and GPA in General Education requirements, and additional points for a course in Statistics 4.
 Life experiences 5.
 Military Service 6.
 Second Language 7.TEAS score.
 Supporting documentation required.

-TEAS Version V (Test of Essential Academic Skills) through Assessment Technologies Institute is required but you do not need to complete the test to apply to the program.
-First 120 merit ranked students will be notified of date and time of the test.
-To enter the program your "Adjusted Individual Score" must be 62% or higher in Fall 2013.
+TEAS Version V (Test of Essential Academic Skills) through Assessment Technologies Institute is required.
+To enter the program your "Adjusted Individual Score" must be 62% or higher in Fall 2015.
 We are accepting your first attempt or the last test taken.
 If you do not pass the test verification of remediation courses is required.